1948 Italian general election: Results

-Christian Democracy won a sweeping victory, taking 48.5 per cent of the vote and 305 seats in the Chamber of Deputies and 131 seats in the Senate.
-With an absolute majority in both chambers, DC leader and premier Alcide De Gasperi could have formed an exclusively DC government.
-Instead, he formed a "centrist" coalition with Liberals, Republicans and Social Democrats.
-De Gasperi formed three ministries during the parliamentary term, the second one in 1950 after the defection of the Liberals, who hoped for more rightist politics, and the third one in 1951 after the defection of the Social-democrats, who hoped for more leftist politics.

-Following a provision of the new republican constitution, all living democratic deputies elected during the 1924 general election and deposed by the National Fascist Party in 1926, automatically became members of the first republican Senate.
+The DC won a sweeping victory, taking 48.5 per cent of the vote and 305 seats in the Chamber of Deputies and 131 seats in the Senate of the Republic.
+With an absolute majority in both chambers of the Italian Parliament, Gasperi (the then DC leader and incumbent prime minister) could have formed a one-party government; however, he formed a centrist coalition with the Italian Liberal Party (PLI), the Italian Republican Party (PRI), and SU.
+De Gasperi formed three Council of Ministries during the parliamentary term, the second one in 1950 after the defection of the PLI who hoped for more rightist politics, and the third one in 1951 after the defection of the SU who hoped for more left-wing politics.
+Following a provision of the new republican Constitution of Italy, all living democratic deputies elected during the 1924 Italian general election and deposed by the National Fascist Party (PNF) in 1926, automatically became members of the first republican Senate.